amanvashishtgould/CapstoneProject/README.md

 Models with both a high recall (>0.6) and a reasonably high ROC AUC and F-1 scores are **Logistic Regression**  and  **Ridge Classifier**.

-*Hyperparameter optimization using GridSearchCV*:
+**Hyperparameter optimization using GridSearchCV**:

 This was done for the two models that are performing best overall....i.e, Ridge regression and Logistic regression which have a recall higher than or equal to 60% and F-1 scores of about 40% in models that I ran.

 This gridsearchcv step did improve the test scores compared to the previous models.
 The performance of both Ridge and Logistic classification models were Recall of about 63%, ROC AUC of 0.78, and F-1 scores of 45% (improved by 1-2% in the hyperparameter optimization step).

 Feature importance was derived from the coefficients of these models.
-From Ridge classifier, the top 5 variables that predict the survival/mortality of a patient in ICU are:  Chloride, Blood Sodium, Bicarbonate, Anion gap, and Urea nitrogen.
-From Logistic Regression, the top 5 variables that predict the survival/mortality of a patient in ICU are similar to Ridge Classifier:  Chloride, Blood Sodium, Bicarbonate, Anion gap, and Urea nitrogen.
+From both Ridge classifier and Logistic regression, the top variables that predict the survival/mortality of a patient in ICU are:  Chloride, Blood Sodium, Bicarbonate, Anion gap, and Urea nitrogen.

 #### Recommendations and Next steps